quinnfrank/HDP-py/README.md

 ## Installation

 To install the package, navigate to this directory and use `python setup.py install`.
+The easiest way to import will be `from hdp_py import HDP, get_data`.
+The former module contains the definition for the actual HDP class, while the latter contains some helper functions to access pre-formatted data compatible with this class.
+See the `examples/` directory for more details.

 The following prerequisites are required (the module versions shown were those used in development):
 + `numpy` 1.16.5